-[2.2] Alcoholic beverage.
+Alcoholic beverage.
 Any beverage containing alcohol whether distilled spirits, beer, malt beverage, wine, or fortified wine.
 (Added September 24, 2012, ZA13-004)

+Alcoholic Beverage Retail Sales.
+A retail establishment engaged primarily in the sale of alcoholic beverages for off-premise consumption.

-[3] Alley.
-A platted serviceway providing a secondary means of access to abutting properties.
+Alley.
+A platted service way providing a secondary means of access to abutting properties.

+Amphitheater, Arena, or Stadium.
+A building or structure, enclosed or open-air, designed or intended for use for spectator sports, entertainment events, expositions, and other public gatherings.
+Such uses may include lighting facilities for illuminating the field or stage area, concessions, parking facilities, and maintenance areas.

-[4] Amusement facility.
-Establishment in which thirty (30) percent or more of the gross floor area is utilized by amusement machines or their patrons.
+Amusement facility.
+Establishment with more than 6 amusement machines or in which thirty (30) percent or more of the gross floor area is utilized by amusement machines or their patrons.
 This can be a primary or secondary use within the establishment.

-[5] Amusement machines.
+Amusement machines.
 Any mechanical, electronic and/or coin-operated game and/or device for the amusement of patrons.
 This definition shall not be construed to include coin-operated music players, coin-operated mechanical kiddie rides or coin-operated television.

+Animal Uses.
+The Animal Uses category is characterized by use types related to the provision of medical services, general care, and boarding services for household pets and domestic animals.

+Antique Shop.
+A consumer goods establishment that sells items such as furniture, household wares and decorations, and related articles, which have value and significance because of factors such as age, rarity, historical significance, design, and sentiment.

+Aquatic Center.
+An indoor complex with facilities for water sports, including swimming pools.

+Aquatic Center, Outdoor.
+An outdoor complex with facilities for water sports, including swimming pools.

+Art Gallery.
+An establishment engaged in the sale, loan, or display of art books, paintings, sculpture, or other works of art.

+Asphalt or concrete batching plant.
+A facility that produces a final mixture of asphalt or concrete batch by batch.

+Assisted Living Facility.
+A facility for the frail elderly (55 years of age and older) that provides residential quarters, rooms, meals and personal care services.

-[6] Auction houses.
-Commercial establishments which cater to a wide segment of the population where tangible items excluding cars, boats, trailers, motorhomes, trucks, motorcycles, other motorized, self-propelled machines and real estate, are sold on a scheduled, open competitive bid basis to more than two (2) people, provided that all sales, display, and storage be conducted within a completely enclosed building.
+Auction houses.
+Commercial establishments which cater to a wide segment of the population where tangible items excluding cars, boats, trailers, motorhomes, trucks, motorcycles, other motorized, self-propelled machines and real estate, are sold on a scheduled, open competitive bid basis to more than two (2) people, provided that all sales, display, and storage shall be conducted within a completely enclosed building.